waltervas10/USA-Real-Estate/README.md

 - Ranges such as: 500-1000, 1000-1500, 1500-2000, 2000+ sq ft.

-#### 3. Most and least expensive places to buy a house?
-- Identify cities/states with the highest and lowest average prices.
+#### 3. Identify states with the highest and lowest average prices.

 <br><br>